Intilery/intilery.github.io/docs/schema/page.md

 }
 ```

 And here’s the corresponding Javascript event that would generate the above payload.
-If you’re using Segment’s Javascript library, the page name and URL are automatically gathered and passed as properties into the event payload:
+If you’re using Intilery's Javascript library, the page name and URL are automatically gathered and passed as properties into the event payload:

 ```java
 analytics.page("Home");